Operation 1111: Focus on Pehkon and Bawyan

-As of second half of September, PNO and Tatmadaw troops have made advancements in Pehkon Township.
+As of the second half of September, PNO and Tatmadaw troops have made advancements in Pehkon Township.
 With the offensive against the Karenni started during the second week of September.
 Civilians are fleeing from five villages in the area.
-As of early October Pekhon township is seeing fighting, PNO and Tatmadaw troops are advancing and taking ground in the township.
+As of early October, Pekhon township is seeing fighting, PNO and Tatmadaw troops are advancing and taking ground in the township.
 After brief clashes between the Junta & PNO milita and Karenni defenders, the Junta and PNO militia enter and burn houses in Bawyan Village, Pekon Township.
-These clashes in Bawyan and Salone has caused thousands to become refugees.
+These clashes in Bawyan and Salone have caused thousands to become refugees.
 Pa-O National Defence Force is helping the refugees evacuate.